Give a Fork!

 Because taking care of the planet is way sexier than trashing it.

 Unfortunately Give a Fork! has not taken place over the past few years as we have not been able to secure the funding to supports its delivery.
-However, 2019 is a BRAND NEW YEAR and we’re hoping we can get this baby off the ground again!
+However, 2021 will be a BRAND NEW YEAR and we’re hoping we can get this baby off the ground again!
 Please sign up to our database to stay informed about other activities throughout the year and general Give a Fork! updates.

 Cut the disposable cup, carry a drink bottle and request your drinks shaken, not strawed.

 Halfway to #Grexy